gitter-badger/yatsm/docs/index.rst

 About
 -----

+Yet Another Timeseries Model (YATSM) is a Python package for utilizing a collection of timeseries algorithms and methods designed to monitor the land surface using remotely sensed imagery.
+Algorithms within YATSM are coupled to utilities for running, exploring, visualizing, and making maps of timeseries analysis results.
+By making multiple approaches to timeseries analysis available to users in one place, the YATSM package aims to make combining methods from any one algorithm a simple task, thereby overcoming the weaknesses in any singular approach.

+For example, one might attempt to find land cover change using the YATSM implementation of the Continuous Change Detection and Classification (CCDC) (:cite:`Zhu2014152,Zhu201567`) algorithm.
+When looking at the changemaps created using :ref:`yatsm changemap <yatsm_changemap>` command, some ephemeral forest disturbances, like a particularly bad insect defoliation event that only affects the reflectance in one year, might be present.
+In this hypothetical case, the forest recovered the next year and CCDC fit two nearly identical models before and after the defoliation event.
+To remove this distinct, but ephemeral event, one might compare if fitting a break point and creating two segments is statistically different than ignoring the ephemeral change and fitting one model using a Chow Test :cite:`Chow1960`.
+With this ephemeral change event removed, long term mean phenology metrics, including the starting and ending of the growing season, of this forest can be fit for timeseries segments using an implementation of Melaas *et al*, 2013 :cite:`Melaas2013`.

 The Yet Another TimeSeries Model (YATSM) algorithm is designed to monitor land surface phenomena, including land cover and land use change, using timeseries of remote sensing observations.
 The algorithm seeks to find distinct time